-It’s sometimes difficult to know whether you’re legal to drive.
+It’s sometimes difficult to know whether you’re legal to drive or over the limit.
 You’ve just had one glass of champagne at a friend’s wedding or you had a few pints last night – can you drive this morning?

 Using our alcohol calculator takes the guesswork out of the question “How long before I can drive?”